 Dessert tastes better when enjoyed only occasionally.
 Especially because a single piece of cheesecake can contain about 710 calories.
 If you knew the calorie count before, would you still eat it?

-Combat these calories by doing 95 minutes of cycling.
+Combat it with 95 minutes of cycling.